 We followed one of those canyons, known as Kaupo Gap, which fell away to the east and looked like a broken chip in the crater bowl.
-Our Paliku cabin destination, situated at 6,390-foot elevation, wasn’t visible from the summit.
+Our Paliku cabin destination, some 3,633 feet of elevation below us, wasn’t visible from the summit.
 It also wasn’t located in alpine zone.
 We had some descending to do.

 We switch-backed down the trail for two miles, stopping at the “big rocks” for lunch.
 Here, we settled in some shade.
-I pulled out a peanut butter and jelly sandwich, while Laurent, a fellow backpacker with our group pulled out moleskin and tape to repair two blisters forming on both his pinkie toes.
+I pulled out a peanut butter and jelly sandwich, while Laurent, one of the young ones, pulled out moleskin and tape to repair two blisters forming on both his pinkie toes.
 New boots are killers.
 I’d bought mine earlier in the year and put some miles on them to ensure my feet would hold up.
 I even went up a full size to allow for the steep descent that awaited us on our hike out.

-.
+The ahinahina grows for up to 50 years before flowering for the first—and last—time.
+After it flowers, the plant dies.
+I’d never seen an ahinahina in full bloom before, but, here, I stood in a field of blooming ahinahina.
 Endemic insects pollinate the ahinahina, another reason we were encouraged not to hike off-trail.
-It wouldn’t do to crush the few remaining pollinators for the ahinahina
+It wouldn’t do to crush the few remaining pollinators for the ahinahina.

-We made our next rest stop at the hitching post, where a sign indicated we had six miles to go before reaching Paliku?
+Another two miles, and we made our next rest stop at a real-life hitching post, where a sign indicated we had six miles to go before reaching Paliku?
 Six?
 Six?
-In researching this trip, I’d come across various estimates of the length of the hike, and in my ever-optimistic, hopeful and naïve mind, I’d settled on a distance of 8+ miles.
+In researching this trip, I’d come across various estimates of the length of the hike, and in my ever-optimistic, hopeful and naïve mind, I’d settled on a total distance of 8 miles.
 Not 10.

 My head hurt.
 It may have been the altitude.
 It may have been the exertion.
 It may have been my stubbornness to accept a whole 10 miles.
 I took an ibuprofen.

-The trail’s surface changed again after our final rest stop at Kapalao cabin, where two nene greeted us.
+The trail’s surface changed again after our final rest stop at Kapalao cabin, where two Hawaiian geese, called nene, greeted us.
 Instantly, the sandy substrate changed to chunks of fist-sized rocks.
-Try walking on a bed of fist-sized rocks with a 35-pound pack on you back for a few miles?
-I wasn’t happy, and I eventually stopped caring about lifting my feet, letting the toes of my boots swing and kick rocks out of my way.
+Eventually, I stopped caring about lifting my feet, letting the toes of my boots swing and kick rocks out of my way.

-We made a meal of spaghetti with real sautéed veggies in our red sauce, a salad of fresh greens, and a side of garlic bread.
+We made a meal of spaghetti with real sautéed veggies in our red sauce, a salad of fresh greens, and a side of garlic bread--using an old, wood-fired, cast-iron stove to do so.
 We watched as the sun streaked the southeastern sky red and pink.
 And, then, I waited for the blue moon.